Glossary

 Margin

 The funds required to open and maintain positions.
+It acts as collateral, allowing you to control a larger position than your account balance.

 Margin Ratio